mcmero/SVclone/README.md

 * -i or --input : structural variants input file (see above).
 * -b or --bam : bam file with corresponding index file.
-* -o or --out : output base name.
-Will create processed output file as <name>_svinfo.txt, parameters output as <name>_params.txt and database output as <name>_svinfo.db
+* -s or --sample : Sample name.
+Will create processed output file as <outdir>/<sample>_svinfo.txt, parameters output as <outdir>/<sample>_params.txt.

 #### Optional Parameters ####

+* -o or --outdir <outdir> : output directory to create files.
+Default: the sample name.
 * -cgf or --config <config.ini>: SVClone configuration file with additional parameters (svclone_config.ini is the default).
 * -r or --read_len : Read length of the bam file.
 Will be inferred if not specified (WARNING: if your read lengths are not constant, you will have to manually specify this parameter).
 * --simple : Run using simple file format type as input (see File Formats section).